-The permanent memory of a Jolla device that is available for the user, is called "Home" in FileBrowser.
-It appears as "Mass storage" under Sailfish device on Windows computers.
-In Linux notation the Mass storage shows up as the folder
+The permanent memory of a Sailfish OS device, or storage space, that is available for the user, is called "Home" in FileBrowser.
+It appears as "Mass storage" under Sailfish device on computers.
+In Linux notation the Mass storage is located in folder

-After launching File Browser it presents the contents of Home (see the picture below).
+After launching File Browser it presents the contents of Home directory, or actually the contents of the storage area of the default user "Nemo" (see the picture below) inside Home.
 From this folder it is possible to move anywhere in the whole file system.
 Tap a folder name to see inside it.
 Flick right to move upwards in the folder hierarchy.

-/media/sdcard/XXXX-YYYY, where "XXXX-YYYY" is a variable card specific identification code.
+/media/sdcard/<uuid>, where "<uuid>" is a unique card specific identification code.
 You can see the code of your card by tapping the shortcut "SD Card" - see chapter "Shortcuts to main entities in the memory" below.

 This initial view of File Browser has a pull down menu having the app settings, among other things.
-In the settings one can choose whether to also show the hidden files/folders (e.g.
+In the settings one can choose whether to also show the hidden files and folders (e.g.

 .config), and if the folders shall be shown at the top of the list.

-2 Shortcuts to main areas in the memory
+2 Shortcuts to main entities in the memory

 All file/folder views have the name of the current folder near the top right corner of the display.
 By tapping that name the app presents shortcuts to four crucial locations in the file system: